Muthukumar-Subramaniam/install-k8s-on-linux/README.md

 ```

 kind note:
-* This is for testing and learning purpose, tailor it as per your need if required.
+* The template can be utilized for testing and learning purpose, tailor it as per your need if required.
 * Firewall and Selinux are not managed by the template, either disable it or configure it as per your requirement.
 * The template uses github API to fetch latest stable release of all software components.
 * There is a dependency issue in SUSE, work around is applied within the template.